Fort Ripley (Minnesota fort): Description

 Fort Ripley typified remote mid-19th century army posts.
 The buildings were of timber construction, facing a quadrangle.
 The fort had a partial stockade with the side facing the river completely open except for two of the three block houses.
 It was on a navigable river and an important trade route.
-The location was geographically remote to Colonial-American population centers, with Native Americans living in the vicinity.
+The location was geographically remote to Colonial-American population centers, with Native Americans living in the vicinity and in time it had been traversed by native people and by the French, British, and American fur traders who provisioned their customers via canoes and portages from Lake Superior until the goods were brought by steamboat and lesser watercraft up the Mississippi after the establishment of St. Paul.

 History

 Fort Ripley was built in conjunction with the Ho-Chunk had been moved from northeastern Iowa.
-Their new reservation near Long Prairie, Minnesota, necessitated a military post nearby to oversee the reservation and administer annuity payments.
+Their new reservation east of Long Prairie, Minnesota, necessitated a military post nearby to oversee the reservation and administer annuity payments.
 The government also hoped that the Ho-Chunk, and the fort, would serve as a buffer between the Santee Dakota and the Chippewa, who were warring.
 Construction began in November 1848.
 In April 1849, Company A of the 6th Infantry Regiment arrived from Fort Snelling to take up quarters under the command of Captain John Blair Smith Todd.
 With them were men of Company D 1st Dragoons commanded by 2nd Lt.
 John W.T.
 Gardiner.